 Officers must tell the suspect they have a Fifth Amendment right against making self-incriminating statements.
 This is true whether the police suspect they've committed a felony or misdemeanor.
 Officers must also tell suspects they have a right to an attorney.
 Finally, the police must tell suspects that "anything they say can and will be used against them in a court of law."

-In many ways, the Supreme Court's recognition of Miranda rights was one of the most significant advancements for the protection of individual rights during the criminal justice process.
-If suspects under custodial interrogation are not advised of their Miranda rights or if they invoke their rights, but the government persists in questioning them, then the court may prevent any subsequent statements from being used against them at trial.
+In many ways, the United States Supreme Court's recognition of Miranda rights was one of the most significant advancements for protecting individual rights during the criminal justice process.

 Waiving Miranda Rights: An Overview